-How to Protect Your Car From Theft
+Ways to Protect Your Car from Theft

-Technology has helped to change auto theft in significant ways.
-Engine immobilizers, audible alarms and vehicle recovery systems have made cars harder to steal and easier to recover.
-Today’s thefts are often the product of opportunity, with would-be thieves looking for unsuspecting drivers who leave their cars unattended.
+Technology has helped to prevent auto theft in significant ways.
+Engine immobilizers, keyless entry and ignition, audible alarms and vehicle recovery systems have generally made cars harder to steal and easier to recover.
+But even with these theft protection improvements, criminals have found new ways to steal cars.

-If You Believe Your Car was Stolen:
+If You Believe Your Car Was Stolen

 - Call the police.